from a handpicked tutor in LIVE 1-to-1 classes

-Isosceles triangles are those triangles that have at least two sides of equal measure.
-We know that triangles are three-sided enclosed polygons and they are classified as equilateral, isosceles, and scalene, based on the length of their sides.
-In this article, we will learn about the definition of an isosceles triangle and its properties.
+Isosceles triangles are those triangles that have two sides of equal measure.
+We know that triangles are three-sided polygons and they are classified as equilateral, isosceles, and scalene, based on the length of their sides.
+In this article, we will learn about the definition of an isosceles triangle, its properties, and some isosceles triangle examples.

 |1.||What is an Isosceles Triangle?|